Azure/Avere/src/vfxt/README.md

 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>
 </a>

+At minimum you will need to provide the resource group name (or specify an existing group), the name for the controller node, and set an administrative password for the node.
+(Passwords must be between 12 and 72 characters and include at least three of the following character types: lowercase, uppercase, number, and special character.

 Save the output values of the deployment for the vFXT deployment, and capture `location`, `sshString`, and `subnetref` to your tracking table described at the beginning of this document.

 ## Cloud Shell install